n-hatada/stability-constant-explorer/README.md

 ## Overview
 Stability Constants Explorer is a simple search program for [NIST SRD 46 database, "Critically Selected Stability Constants of Metal Complexes"](https://data.nist.gov/od/id/mds2-2154).
 This database is very useful for chemists, but unfortunately it has been discontinued and the official search program does not work on modern PCs.
 Therefore, I have created a simple search program based on the data available on the NIST website.

+## Download
+For Microsoft Windows 7 or later (64 bit), download [StabilityConstantsExplorer_Win64.zip](https://github.com/n-hatada/stability-constants-explorer/releases/download/v1.0/StabilityConstantsExplorer_Win64.zip).

 ## Install
 ### On Microsoft Windows 7 or later (64 bit)
-Download the compressed file ([StabilityConstantsExplorer_Win64.zip](https://github.com/n-hatada/stability-constants-explorer/releases/download/v1.0/StabilityConstantsExplorer_Win64.zip)) and extract it to an appropriate folder.
+Unzip the downloaded compressed file to an appropriate folder.
 The compressed file contains the executable program (StabilityConstantsExplorer.exe), the SQLite3 database engine (sqlite3.dll), the stability constants adatabase (NIST_SRD_46_ported.db), and documentation (Readme_Win64.txt).
 ### On other operating systems
 Compile the source code using [Lazarus](https://www.lazarus-ide.org/).
 Obtain and install the appropriate [SQLite3](https://www.sqlite.org/index.html) engine.
 Place the database file (NIST_SRD_46_ported.db) in the same folder as the compiled program.